 DAY FOUR – Llanes to Cabezón de Sal

 A mountain girl at heart, this is the day I have been most looking forward to.
-We jump on the bus, which takes us up to the Cavadonga Lakes.
-As the road coils upwards in a serpant-like motion, the urban sprawl gives way to panoramic views on both sides of the bus.
+We jump on the bus transporting us up to the Cavadonga Lakes.
+As the road coils upwards in a serpent-like motion, the urban sprawl of Oviedo gives way to panoramic views on both sides of the bus.

-The Cavadonga Lakes are nestled in the heart of the mountainous Picos de Europa National Park.
-We head towards the viewpoint over Lake Enol (1,070 m/ 3,510 ft above sea level) and are greeted with gusts of wind.
-Best bring a windbreaker or jacket for this excursion!
+The Lakes are nestled in the heart of the mountainous Picos de Europa National Park, home to brown bears, the Iberian wolf, and the region’s highest peaks.
+We walk up towards the viewpoint over Lake Enol (1,070 m/ 3,510 ft above sea level) where a plaque reading “best viewpoint of Asturias” ironically points to … a thick wall of gray mist.
+Well, I guess we tried.

-15-minutes of twisty roads bring us down to the Cavadonga Sanctuary, where pilgrims patiently cue outside the confession booths and vending machines choc-a-bloc full of candles line the entrance to the Holy Cave.
+Deciding to try and turn our bad luck, we decided to head down to the Cavadonga Sanctuary in search of divine intervention.
+Seems we are not alone.
+Flocks of pilgrims patiently cue outside the confession booths, and vending machines choc-a-bloc full of candles lining the entrance to the (once) Holy Cave.

 PRACTICAL TIP | If you tend to suffer motion sickness, you will want to either sit in the front of the bus or take medicine with you.
 The road is very, very windy to the viewpoint.